ashukum2018/Algo-Search/README.md

 2) Now go to the current directory and install the dependencies mentioned in package.json by writing "npm install" on terminal.

 3.)
-Now you can run the code "nodemon app" to view the website on your local server.
+Now you can run the website on your local server by writing "node app" on terminal.

+4.)
+You can type "localhost:3000" on your browser's address bar to view the website in local server.